-I was too afraid to speak up when other kids were raped.
+I was too afraid to speak up when other kids were abused.

-Despite all of those challenges, it was through the orphanage system that I was able to find my adoptive parents.
+Despite all of the challenges, it was through the orphanage system that I was able to find my adoptive parents.

-12 years ago, I walked into a new family and into a new country, to start a new life.
+12 years ago, I walked into a new family, in a new country, to start a new life.